 In the northern part of Thac Ba lake is the small inconspicuous town of Yen The (Luc Yen district).
 At first glance it isn‘t any different from other towns in northern Vietnam.
 In this town, however a small market with precious stones and gems takes place every day in the morning (7.00 – 10.00 pm).
 Some stones found in this area fetch high prices, but some stones are also cheap.
 The whole area is well-known for mining and prospecting for these stones, for example ruby and sapphire.
 Yen The town is a little out of the way from Yen Bai town (about 80km, see map), but if you plan your way around, its worth a stop here.

-How to get to Yen Bai, Nghia Lo and Mu Cang Chai:
+How to get from Hanoi to Yen Bai and Nghia Lo:

 From Hanoi to Yen Bai – by bus (My Dinh and Giap Bat bus station in Hanoi) to the town of Yen Bai and Nghia Lo.
-You can also use a train to the town of Yen Bai (in the direction of Lao Cai) and from here take the local bus to Nghia Lo.
-Use a search engine for transport links Baolau or 12go.asia, where you can buy train tickets to Yen Bai town.
+You can also travel by train to the town of Yen Bai (in the direction of Lao Cai) and in Yen Bai town you can take a local bus to Nghia Lo (or to Mu Cang Chai).
+Use a search engine of transport links Baolau or 12go.asia, where you can buy train tickets to Yen Bai town.

-From Hanoi to Mu Cang Chai – you can take the direct bus to Mu Cang Chai from Hanoi, however,it is a long road, about 300 km and the journey can take up to 8 hours (it might be even longer).
+From Hanoi to Mu Cang Chai – you can travel by direct bus to Mu Cang Chai from Hanoi, however, it is a long road, about 300 km and the journey can take up to 8 hours (it might be even longer).
 The roads are not in good condition.
-You can use for example a bus from Hungthanhtravel, goes from Hanoi to Lai Chau town just over Mu Cang Chai town.
+You can use for example a bus of Hungthanhtravel, this bus goes from Hanoi to Lai Chau town just over Mu Cang Chai town.

-If you are going from Sapa you can use local buses to Nghia Lo town.
-Mu Cang Chai and Khau Pa pass are the most beautiful places with huge rice terraces in Yen Bai.
+If you are traveling from Sapa (or Lai Chau town) you can use local buses to Mu Cang Chai or Nghia Lo town.
+For the current timetable ask at your hotel or at the bus stations in Lai Chau or Sapa.
+Mu Cang Chai and Khau Pa pass are the most beautiful places with huge rice terraces and view in Yen Bai.